 This program is designed to be a stimulating, challenging and fun experience.
 It uses elements of traditional martial arts to link in with life skills.
 It is designed to help the young people regulate their thoughts, actions and behaviours.
 The program content will cover topics such as feeling good about self, making good choices, respect and responsibility, managing strong emotions, managing anger and conflict, social skills training and growing positive futures.
 The program does not teach participants how to fight; there is no instruction in street fighting or weapons techniques.

-We are very excited to be introducing an evidence-based, best practice mentoring program called Ismo (In School Mentoring Opportunity) within our school community, and we would like to extend the opportunity for students in Year 8 and 9 to be involved.
+We are very excited to introduce an evidence-based, best-practice mentoring program called Ismo (In School Mentoring Opportunity) within our school community, and we would like to extend the opportunity to students in Years 8 and 9.

-The benefits of mentoring are many, with the primary one being that students often greatly benefit from having a neutral positive role model to talk to who is an adult, but who is not connected to the school or family.
-Graduates of the Ismo program have appreciated and flourished under individualised support from Raise mentors who are trained to assist with identifying and achieving goals that are meaningful for each student.
-Raise mentors are volunteers from the community and corporate partners who have been formally trained in mentoring through a TAFE accredited training course.
+The benefits of mentoring are many, with the primary one being that students often greatly benefit from having a neutral, positive role model to talk to who is an adult, but who is not connected to the school or family.
+Graduates of the Ismo program have appreciated and flourished under individualised support from Raise mentors, who are trained to help students identify and achieve goals that are meaningful to each student.
+Raise mentors are volunteers from the community and corporate partners who have been formally trained in mentoring through a TAFE-accredited training course.
 They visit our school as a group once a week during Term 2 and Term 3 for one hour of mentoring.
 Please note that all mentors have been screened through appropriate Working with Children Security Clearances.

-Raise Foundation will be undertaking an evaluation of the Ismo Program which will provide invaluable insight into how the Ismo program influences positive outcomes for young people.
-We invite all students from the Ismo program to take part in this evaluation.
+Raise Foundation will undertake an evaluation of the Ismo Program, providing invaluable insight into how it influences positive outcomes for young people.
+We invite all Ismo program students to participate in this evaluation.